More than anything else, we get e-mail from folks wanting us to send them images

 of Charles Schulz's characters in any way, shape or form.

-The sole exceptions are the graphics that United Media provides, at their website.
+The sole exceptions are the graphics that Peanuts Worldwide provides, at their website.

 Those images have been designed for fan use.
 But they are the only ones.

 Please do not shoot us as the messenger here.
 We do not make the rules, but we are

 obliged to follow them...just as you are.